javalite/javalite-site/content/src/activeweb/controllers.md

 ## Other responses

-Sometimes, it's better to parse a template, and get the result as a string for further processing.
+Sometimes, it is better to parse a template, and get the result as a string for further processing.
 For example, when sending emails, so you can write the email body in a template, feed the template with the required parameter map, and let the template engine do the hard work for you.
 That can be achieved with the `merge()` method from any Controller or Filter:

 ~~~~ {.java  .numberLines}
 public class EmailController extends AppController{